Connor-Tluck/Job_Tracker_LaunchDarkly/PROJECT_DETAILS.md

 ### User Targeting

 The application implements both individual and rule-based targeting to demonstrate how different user segments receive different feature experiences.
-The `show-premium-feature-demo` flag serves as the primary example, controlling access to the support chatbot feature.
+The `show-premium-feature-demo` flag serves as the primary example for premium demo targeting, and the `show-chatbot` flag controls access to the support chatbot feature.

 **Individual Targeting:** Specific users like `user-001` (Beta Tester) and `user-002` (Premium User) are individually targeted to receive the flag ON, granting them access to premium features.